4 Key Pillars for Designing the Hybrid Office

 Patrick Isitt

-Content Manager
+Senior Content Manager

 Content specialist in office design and build.

-• The benefits of hybrid workplace design
+• What are the benefits of hybrid office design?

 • Enhanced recruitment and retention: according to research, two-thirds of people aged 25-34 would not consider applying for a role that did not offer hybrid arrangements.

 • 1.
-Design for different types of work
+Office design for different workstyles

-• What’s important is to understand how teams work; by speaking to departmental managers, leaders can ascertain what different teams need from their work environment, and then design their hybrid office space accordingly.
+What’s important is to understand how teams work; by speaking to departmental managers, leaders can ascertain what different teams need from their work environment, and then design their hybrid office space accordingly.
 These varied settings enable people to shift from community to seclusion throughout the day depending on their needs.

 • 2.
-Flexible and multifunctional spaces
+Flexible and multifunctional workspaces

 Under hybrid working arrangements, office occupancy will fluctuate.
 Some days will be busy, others less so, with different numbers of people in the office at different times.
 With businesses moving away from permanently allocated workstations, scheduling is key to ensuring capacity control.
 So too is the adoption of flexible and multifunctional spaces that enable companies to adapt their interiors to varying work requirements.